haduy92/order-service/README.md

 ## Future enhancements

 1. Better logging (trace id, correlation id)
-1. Apply EventSourcing/CQRS: allow users to send a list of vacabulary as a command, then send an event to a consummer to tell it to generate texts, images in the background
+1. Apply EventSourcing/CQRS: allow users to send a list of vocabulary as a command, then send an event to a consumer to tell it to generate texts, images in the background

 ## License